-Find support, but also learn self-care in how you treat yourself which is what positivity is all about.
-That self talk, that perception, that attitude you choose changes you and changes those around you.
+Find support, but also learn self-care in how you treat yourself, which is what positivity is all about.
+That self-talk, that perception, and that attitude you choose change you and change those around you.

-According to New Stanford Study: A Positive Attitude Literally Makes Your Brain Better by Jessica Stillman, Stanford researchers studies how the brain was impacted in achievement and learning when one felt or was positive about a subject.
+In the New Stanford Study: A Positive Attitude Literally Makes Your Brain Better by Jessica Stillman, Stanford researchers studied how the brain was impacted in achievement and learning when one felt or was positive about a subject.
 The result?
 Outcomes were much more favorable for that student.

 We do well in areas we are positive about.
 But what if we can choose to be positive about, well, anything?
 That would change everything.

-Here’re 5 steps to cultivate a positive mental attitude.
-In part, they detail why it’s important to be positive as an understanding assists in the pursuit as much as the adoption of the mindset.
+Here are 5 steps to cultivate a positive mental attitude.
+In part, they detail why it’s important to be positive because understanding assists in the pursuit as much as the adoption of the mindset.

 1. Know That You Can Change Your Attitude